Lemon Lavender Bundt Cake

 This is the Cake That Almost Wasn’t.

-I am not one of those people who believes in signs from the universe, but if I did – the universe was definitely telling me I should not share this Lemon Lavender Bundt Cake recipe.
+I am not one of those people who believe in signs from the universe, but if I did – the universe was definitely telling me I should not share this Lemon Lavender Bundt Cake recipe.
+Which is a shame, because it’s really quite delicious.
+And perfect for Mother’s Day!

 You don’t have to be a mother to love this cake, though.
 In fact, you don’t even have to be a human.
 Because I stayed up until 2:30 am baking this cake, just for it to be devoured by… my dog.